indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

-Title: Compiling Doom Legacy 1.4x
+Title: Compiling Doom Legacy 1.48.10
 Author: Wesley Johnson
-Date: 2020-12-20
+Date: 2021-12-21

+Chapter: Requirements

-In order to compile Doom Legacy 1.4x SDL you'll need to have the following libraries installed on your system.
+In order to compile Doom Legacy 1.48.10 you'll need to have the following libraries installed on your system.
 Make sure you install the developer packages of the libraries, which include both the runtime libraries (DLLs) and